Al Jolson: Legacy and influence

 According to music historians Bruce Crowther and Mike Pinfold: "During his time he was the best known and most popular all-around entertainer America (and probably the world) has ever known, captivating audiences in the theatre and becoming an attraction on records, radio, and in films.
 He opened the ears of White audiences to the existence of musical forms alien to their previous understanding and experience ... and helped prepare the way for others who would bring a more realistic and sympathetic touch to black musical traditions."
 Black songwriter Noble Sissle, in the 1930s, said "[h]e was always the champion of the Negro songwriter and performer, and was first to put Negroes in his shows".
 Of Jolson's "Mammy" songs, he adds, "with real tears streaming down his blackened face, he immortalized the Negro motherhood of America as no individual could."
+However, despite his history of being defensive of Jolson's attitude towards African Americans, Sissle would become more critical of Jolson's continued use of blackface and his mammy routine by 1938.
+The expansion of African American actors in American films in the 1930s, which would greatly overshadow the use of actors donning blackface, was also considered to be a dramatic turning point in the social acceptance of the controversial routine which previously gave Jolson huge stardom, with blackface being widely accepted more as a representation of racism and bigotry after 1930.